GENIE-MC-Community/GENIESupport/README.md

                        -p / --pythia # : Pythia 6 or 8 and link ROOT to it (required).
                        -r / --root tag : Which ROOT version (default = v5-34-24).
                        -n / --nice     : Run configure, build, etc. under nice.
-                       -m / --make     : Use "make" instead of "gmake" to build.
                        -f / --force    : Archive current build and start fresh.
                        -s / --https    : Use https for GitHub checkout (default is ssh) -v / --verbose  : Print logging data to stdout during installation